KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 - Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
 - Some NPCs have wrong or missing sounds in their soundsets
 - Some stunt modules were missing geometry: [JC's Minor Fixes for K1 1.0](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
+- The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
 - The end credits don't scale to screen resolution during the Dark Side ending
 - The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)
 - The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)